KnownStormChaser/master-weather-model-list/models/nowcasting_models/regional/austria/inca.md

 ---

 ## What it provides
-The public 15-minute nowcast product provides 0–3 h forecasts of:
+The public 15-minute nowcast product provides 0–3 h forecasts (13 steps at 15-min spacing, including the +0 analysis) of the following near-surface fields:
-- 2 m temperature
+- 2 m air temperature (`TT`)
-- Precipitation
-- 10 m wind
+- 2 m dew point temperature (`TD`)
-- 2 m humidity
+- 2 m relative humidity (`RH`)
+- 10 m wind speed (`FF`), direction (`DD`), and gust (`FX`)
+- 15-min accumulated precipitation (`RR`)
+- precipitation type (`PT`)

+(Variable list read directly from a distributed nowcast NetCDF file.)
+Precipitation type **is** included in the public nowcast dataset; in the inspected file it is an integer-coded field with 255 as the no-precipitation/fill value — the exact code table is not embedded in the file (flag).

-The fuller INCA system additionally analyses and nowcasts cloudiness, global radiation, precipitation type (rain / snow / sleet / freezing rain), snowfall line, and ground temperature, and derives convective parameters (e.g. CAPE, CIN, LCL); not all of these appear in the public 15-minute nowcast dataset.
+The fuller INCA system additionally analyses and nowcasts cloudiness, global radiation, snowfall line, and ground temperature, and derives convective parameters (e.g. CAPE, CIN, LCL); those do not appear in the public 15-minute nowcast dataset.

 ---